alias8818/CouncilRouter/docs/DEPLOYMENT_GUIDE.md

 - PostgreSQL 14+ (or use Docker)
 - Redis 7+ (or use Docker)
 - Node.js 18+ (for local development)
-- API keys for AI providers (OpenAI, Anthropic, Google)
+- OpenRouter API key (unified access to 300+ models)

 ## Quick Start with Docker Compose